-Daddy's Love" By David Handricka

-75 By: David Hendricks In loving memory of my son David B. Hendricks II 75

-※ In loving memory of my son David D. Hendricks H 米

-I may not always be there to catch you when you fall

-14 But I'll always be there when I can ×

-There will be moments when we don't see eye to eye

-米 One day I know you'll understand 彩

-Chorus

-DADDY'S LOVE

-IS HIGHER THAN A MOUNTAIN

-DADDY'S LOVE 芥

-IS DEEPER THAN THE SEA

-IT'S ONE THING I CAN GIVE YOUUNCONDITIONALLY DADDY'S LOVE IS A WHOLE LOT STRONGER

-THAN A HUNDRED YEAR OLD OAK TREE

-717 THE LOVE I HAVE TO GIVE YOU 75

-米 IS THE LOVE MY DADDY GAVE TO ME

-N When you were a baby, and I would hold you in my arms N

-What a joy it was to watch you grow

-米 As the years pass by, I still hold you in my heart 米

-And if I haven't told you lately

-I want you to know ×

-Chorus

-717 When I'm there to help you in times when troubles come Don't be surprised to know I really care 75

-I can't solve all your problems

-But I can give you what you need ⋇

-Cause you and I have such a love to share

-Chorus

-⋇ Knowing you're a part of me has been my biggest thrill ⋇

-And when you have children of your own ⋇

-You will know just how I feel ×

-Together and a far David diad, in 1007 I worked an a project that

-For three years after David died, in 1997, I worked on a project that included a music CD and an elaborate photo album.
-It kept me busy, 75

-米 and I felt like I was honoring David with all the effort.
-When it was over, ⋇

-⋇ there was a definite void for a while, but as veterans of this process know,

-you work through it.
+\\\\\\\\\\\\\\\\\\\ 米 米 Daddy's Love" \\\\\\\\\\\\ By: David Hendricks In loving memory of my son David B. Hendricks II I may not always be there to catch you when you fall But I'll always be there when I can There will be moments when we don't see eye to eye One day I know you'll understand Chorus DADDY'S LOVE IS HIGHER THAN A MOUNTAIN DADDY'S LOVE IS DEEPER THAN THE SEA IT'S ONE THING I CAN GIVE YOU...UNCONDITIONALLY DADDY'S LOVE IS A WHOLE LOT STRONGER THAN A HUNDRED YEAR OLD OAK TREE THE LOVE I HAVE TO GIVE YOU IS THE LOVE MY DADDY GAVE TO ME When you were a baby, and I would hold you in my arms What a joy it was to watch you grow As the years pass by, I still hold you in my heart And if I haven't told you lately I want you to know Chorus When I'm there to help you in times when troubles come Don't be surprised to know I really care I can't solve all your problems But I can give you what you need Cause you and I have such a love to share Chorus Knowing you're a part of me has been my biggest thrill And when you have children of your own You will know just how I feel For three years after David died, in 1997, I worked on a project that included a music CD and an elaborate photo album.
+It kept me busy, and I felt like I was honoring David with all the effort.
+When it was over, there was a definite void for a while, but as veterans of this process know, you work through it.
 The music CD included original songs like "Daddy's Love".
-It was 75

-⋇ professionally produced with musicians, singers and technicians.

-"Daddy's Love" was my attempt to show a father's unconditional love over

-commy & cove was my memple to show a parter & and that we over ×

-⋇ •

-※

-⋇ ⋇ 尜 time for his child.
-It was also my way of being the man in the middle ⋇ between my father and my child.
-Thus the line in the song, "The love I ※ have to give you is the love my Daddy gave to me".
+It was professionally produced with musicians, singers and technicians.
+"Daddy's Love" was my attempt to show a father's unconditional love over \\\\\\\\\\\\\\\\\\ time for his child.
+It was also my way of being the man in the middle between my father and my child.
+Thus the line in the song, "The love I have to give you is the love my Daddy gave to me".

 I hope all you Dads have a gentle Father's Day, with a little laughter, some joy and lots of good memories.
 I hope someone says your child's name and tells you a story about your child.
 Be easy on yourself, and keep your love ones close.